Delicious Date Nut Bread

 Of course, I always did, but I LOVED this bread over any other sweet bread she used to make.

-It’s delicious, flavorful and good both plain or toasted with butter and cream cheese.
+It’s delicious, has great flavor and is good both plain or toasted with butter and cream cheese.

 How to make date nut bread